-A specification of an method is written method [private] method-name: typexpr, where method-name is the name of the method and typexpr its expected type.
+The specification of a method is written method [private] method-name: poly-typexpr, where method-name is the name of the method and poly-typexpr its expected type, possibly polymorphic.
 The flag private indicates whether the method can be accessed from outside the class.